Chief of Defence Staff (Nigeria)

-The Chief of the Defence Staff (CDS) is the professional head of the Nigerian Armed Forces and the most senior uniformed military adviser to the minister of defence and the president of Nigeria.
-The chief of the defence staff is based at the Defence Headquarters, Abuja and works alongside the Permanent Secretary of Defence.
-The Chief of Defence is the highest ranking officer to currently serve in the armed forces.
+The chief of defence staff (CDS) is the head of the Nigerian Armed Forces and the most senior uniformed military adviser to the minister of defence and the president of Nigeria.
+The chief of the defence staff is based at the Defence Headquarters, Abuja and works alongside the permanent secretary of defence.

-It is occupied by the most senior commissioned officer appointed by the President of Nigeria.
+It is occupied by the most senior commissioned officer appointed by the president of Nigeria.
 The position was established for the first time under Nigeria's 1979 constitution.